Phoesion/Phoesion.DevJwt/README.md

 services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)
         .AddJwtBearer(o => o.UseDevJwt(builder.Environment));
 ```
-_Notes : i only enables for 'Development' and 'Testing' environments_
+_Notes : it _only enables in 'Development_' and 'Testing' environments_

 3. Configure in `appsetting.Development.json`
 ``` json